DW-Tas/Klicky-00/README.md

 > [!WARNING]
-> Only available for Xol-Toolhead on Xol-Carriage at this stage.
+> Only available for Xol-Toolhead on Xol-Carriage [or untested Archetype version] at this stage.

 #### Constraints:
 * Low cost